- Victor Gigleux

 Professor Juliet Kaarbo and Professor Laura Cram

-My research focuses on European small states’ policies towards the deployment of their armed forces for “peace” purposes.
-It specifically investigates how small states’ commitments and approaches to peacekeeping have evolved as a result of the changing nature of the concept.
+My doctoral research focused on European small states’ policies towards the deployment of their armed forces for “peace” purposes.
+It specifically investigated how small states’ commitments and approaches to peacekeeping have evolved as a result of the changing nature of the concept.
 Theoretically, this thesis uses the sociological concept of National Role Conceptions (NRCs) to argue that the way small states perceive themselves in the international system can help explain their peacekeeping engagements.
-Empirically, analyses of Austria’s and Belgium’s recent patterns of peacekeeping contributions will be carried out.
-My project aims to make a contribution to the study of small states by suggesting that these actors do not necessarily adopt similar foreign policies despite sharing the common characteristic of size.
-In fact, their foreign policy behaviour is more diverse than the literature would indicate.
+Empirically, analyses of Austria’s and Belgium’s recent patterns of peacekeeping contributions was carried out.
+My project contributes to the study of small states by suggesting that these actors do not necessarily adopt similar foreign policies despite sharing the common characteristic of size.

 2014/2015 – Tutor on Comparative Politics in a Globalised World (2nd year Course, semester 2) – University of Edinburgh.